 Olympic wrestler slams high school wrestler’s haircut

-BUENA, N.J.
-(AP) — An Olympic champion wrestler has reached out to a New Jersey high school wrestler who had his dreadlocks cut off minutes before his match after a referee told him to lose the hairstyle or forfeit his bout.
+Buena Regional High School wrestler Andrew Johnson, who is black, had a cover over his hair Wednesday night during a match.
+But Maloney, who is white, said that wouldn’t do.
+An SNJ Today reporter tweeted a video of Johnson getting his hair cut minutes before the match.
+Johnson went on to win but appeared visibly distraught.

-Jordan Burroughs, a 2012 Olympic gold medalist and four-time world champion, posted and spoke on social media early Saturday about the incident Wednesday at the Buena Regional High School match, saying he had never seen anything like it in a quarter-century of wrestling.
+The video was shared widely on social media, with users calling the incident “racist,” ”cruel” and “humiliating.”

-High school wrestler Andrew Johnson, who is black, had a cover over his hair, but referee Alan Maloney, who is white, said that wouldn’t do.
-Johnson went on to win Wednesday’s match but appeared visibly distraught.
+Jordan Burroughs, a 2012 Olympic gold medalist and four-time world champion, posted and spoke on social media early Saturday about the incident, saying he had never seen anything like it in a quarter-century of wrestling.

-Burroughs drew attention to his demeanor, saying, “He was hurting, and that wasn’t fair.”
+Burroughs called Johnson “courageous” for his performance in the match despite “all of the adversity and racism that you were facing in the moment.”
+The fellow southern New Jersey wrestler said Maloney had been the referee for some of his high school matches growing up.

-Burroughs called Johnson “courageous” for his performance in the match despite “all of the adversity and racism that you were facing in the moment” and said he understood his reasons for agreeing to the haircut, although it might have been “more powerful” to walk away.
+Gov. Phil Murphy weighed in on the issue on Twitter, saying he was “deeply disturbed” by the story.

-Michael Cherenson, spokesman for the New Jersey State Interscholastic Athletic Association, said Saturday the organization had reached out to leagues and conferences that assign referees “and they’ve all agreed” not to assign Maloney to any event until the matter has been reviewed.
+“No student should have to needlessly choose between his or her identity and playing sports,” he said.

 The state attorney general’s office has confirmed an investigation by the Division on Civil Rights.
 The school superintendent said in a letter to the community that they support and stand by all student athletes.